PRODUCTHEAD: The hidden patterns within design systems

 If you’d like to book me to speak at your event, please get in touch.

 Product People is a product management services company.
 We can help you through consultancy, training and coaching.
 Just contact us if you need our help!

 Helping people build better products, more successfully, since 2012.

-PRODUCTHEAD is a newsletter for product people of all varieties, and is lovingly crafted from a surprisingly large number of birthday candles.
+PRODUCTHEAD is a newsletter for product people of all varieties, and is lovingly crafted from an arts & crafts desk in need of restoration.